What Is A Test Plan & How to Write One

 After Testing

-Specify the post-testing deliverables, such as comprehensive test summaries, defect resolution reports, and recommendations for future improvements.
-Summarize the overall testing outcome.
+Specify the post-testing deliverables, such as comprehensive test summaries, defect resolution reports, and recommendations for future improvements, and summarize the overall testing outcome.

 6. Schedule Timelines